wejendorp/dorp.io/_posts/2018-08-04-package-sanity.md

 $ npm start
 v8.11.3
 ```

+Basically any run-script we add will use the `node` binary from `./node_modules/.bin`
+instead of the one from the system.

 ## Using [nvm](https://nvm.sh)
 We can add an `.nvmrc` file to the root of the repo to tell developers which version